camunda/keycloak/README.md

 [Camunda](https://www.camunda.com/)

-This Docker image provides a generic Keycloak setup, enhanced with the Camunda c8 platform capabilities.
+This Docker image provides a generic Keycloak setup.
 It also includes an optional AWS wrapper, allowing for the use of AWS Identity and Access Management (IAM) Roles for Service Accounts (IRSA) for database authentication.

 ## Getting Started